headlesz/chordsuggestionapp/README.md

 # Chord Completion App

-A web application that allows users to input chords on a music staff and get suggestions for complementary chord sequences using the Cerberus API.
+A web application that allows users to input chords on a music staff and get suggestions for complementary chord sequences using the Cerebras API.

 ## Video Demo:
 https://youtu.be/ojhdjh8ymyA?si=IPAtC-KX4nzWw8e_